aws-amplify/docs/ios/start.md

 ## Step 1: Configure your app
 You can use an existing iOS app or create a new iOS app in Swift as per the steps in prerequisite section.

-Install Cocoapods.
-From a terminal window navigate into your Xcode project's application directory and run the following:
+Install Cocoapods: From a terminal window navigate into your Xcode project's application directory and run the following:

 ```bash
 $ sudo gem install cocoapods